 Jackie has lived and immersed herself in the local community since 1988 when she moved to the United States from Yorkshire, England.
 She loves the charm and history of St Augustine and being an integral part of this community.

-Photography services range from a family portrait at the beach to covering your corporate event.
-Jackie has extensive experience covering events in St Augustine and was one of the Official photographers for the City of St Augustine’s 450th Commemorative events.
-She has a natural way of putting people at ease helping get the best results.
+Jackie is an artist who brings her visions to life in your family portraits, high school senior portraits, and your pet portraits and takes the anxiety out of having your photograph taken.
+Jackie has extensive experience photographing people in and around St Augustine and was one of the Official photographers for the City of St Augustine for many years leading up to and during the celebration of St Augustine’s 450th Commemorative events.
+Jackie has a natural way of putting people at ease to get the best results.

 Relics of America's Gilded Age are elegantly exhibited on the museum's three floors.
 Costumes, furnishings, mechanical musical instruments and other artifacts give you a glimpse into 19th century daily life.
 The Lightner collection includes beautiful examples of cut glass, Victorian art glass and the stained glass work of Louis Comfort Tiffany.

 The Historic Florida Militia (HFM) is a non-profit umbrella organization supporting re-created historic interpretive units and representing a number of cultures and time periods.
 "We are not street performers, we are educators.
 We are not parades, we are historic programs.
 This is not an exercise in free speech, this is an opportunity to educate.
 We are not promoting a political agenda, we are promoting the city's history through a practical and factual teaching method".